boranyildirim/boranyildirim/README.md

 ### Hi there 👋
-##Here is funnier things about work.
+##Here is enjoyable things about work.
 ##Hey snake!
 Eat them all!...

 <!--